ICMI 2020 Organisers

-Oussama Metatla is an EPSRC Research Fellow in the Department of Computer Science at the University of Bristol.
-His research interests include investigating multisensory technology and designing with and for people with visual impairments.
+Oussama Metatla is a Senior Lecturer and EPSRC Senior Research Fellow in the Department of Computer Science at the University of Bristol.
+His research interests include multisensory interaction, sensory and cognitive impairments and co-designing with and for people with disabilities.
 He currently leads a project focusing on inclusive educational technology for mixed-ability groups in mainstream schools.

 Marcos Serrano is assistant professor at the IRIT Lab, University of Toulouse, France.
 His research is dedicated to designing novel interaction techniques in the field of mobile and ubiquitous computing.
 His most recent work include map exploration techniques for visually impaired users.

 Christophe Jouffrais is a senior CNRS researcher at IRIT, Toulouse, France, with a background in Cognitive Science.
 His current research focuses on Interactive Technologies for visually impaired people and specialized teachers, with an emphasis on spatial cognition.

 Anja Thieme is a postdoctoral researcher in the Human Experience & Design (HXD) group at Microsoft Research Cambridge.
 Her research encompasses empathic and socially inclusive approaches to the design and study of digital technology for, and with, people with visual impairments.
 She has previously been involved in the organisation of seven workshops at CHI, CSCW & DIS

 Shaun Kane is an assistant professor in the Department of Computer Science at the University of Colorado Boulder.
 His research explores accessible input and interaction methods, with a focus on touch interaction and tangible computing.